 Tracks, points or data manager button

-If you need to change the dashboard quickly, just long-press the dashboard button in the function panel and open the dashboard selection:
+If you need to select a different dashboard quickly, just long-press the dashboard toggle button in the function panel and open the dashboard selection:

 Tracks/routes and points manager

 If you tap the track bar in the folder you open the track detail screen with stats, elevation profile, waypoints and so on.
 When you long-press it you get quickly to the tool menu with the track checked for other actions – copying, moving, exporting etc.:

 The same happens when long-pressing a point bar in a point folder.